This post argues that before starting a side hustle, you should economize.

 Some people who make $30,000 a year are able to save, and some people who make over $200,000 a year are living paycheck to paycheck.
 The difference is spending.
 Living within your means means living below your means.

 Case study: A friend of mine, a young teacher, was still living with her parents.
 I was bit surprised, but I figured she had her reasons.
-She was one of those Disney-obsessed people, and she spent her summers in Orlando telling people when it was there time to go down one of those big water slides.
+She was one of those Disney-obsessed people, and she spent her summers in Orlando telling people when it was their turn to go down one of those big water slides.
 (She probably just needed a break from hanging out with her parents.)

 After knowing her a few years, I was excited for her when I found out she had bought her first home….in cash.
 Suddenly, everything about her made sense.
 Her teacher’s salary will go a lot further without mortgage payments.
 Now she probably spends her summers in Orlando riding the water slides.
 Good for you, Ms. H.